Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Exchanging Your Voucher

-Having a JR Pass also allows you to book free seat reservations on JR trains which is helpful for long distance trains or shinkansen (bullet trains), they might even be required on some trains.
+Having a JR Pass also allows you to book free seat reservations on JR trains which is helpful for long-distance trains or shinkansen (bullet trains), they might even be required on some trains.
 If you don’t want to book seat reservations you can gamble with the non-reserved seating cars.
 Although, if you do want to book your seat reservations early you’ll need to visit a JR ticket office.
-We recommend creating a Google Doc or spread sheet that has the following information:
+We recommend creating a Google Doc or spreadsheet that has the following information to show the attendant at the station.
+Some stations have a sheet you can fill out with this information as well but just in case, I recommend writing it down in advance.

 - Number of travelers